drademann/haora/README.md

 ## Commands

-Commands that take a timestamp as argument accept different formats:
+Commands that take a timestamp as an argument accept different formats:

 | Format | Description              | Example        |
 |--------|--------------------------|----------------|